anne-m-burton/anne-m-burton.github.io/index.md

 keywords: Ph.D. candidate, health economics, public economics, economics of crime
 ---

-I am a fifth-year Ph.D. candidate in the Department of Economics at Cornell University.
-I study topics in health economics, public economics, and economics of crime.
-My research is primarily concerned with the social welfare implications of risky health behaviors and crime.

-Before coming to Cornell, I was a Senior Research Assistant in the Fiscal Analysis section at the Federal Reserve Board of Governors in Washington, D.C. from 2012-2015.
-I graduated from Colby College in Waterville, Maine in 2012 with a B.A. in Economics and Government.

 <!--[curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>-->